 - There are no foreign-exchange controls in place.

-- A company is resident if it operates economic activity in France or is the location of effective management.
+- A company is resident if it is incorporated in France or locates its ‘effective management’ in France.

 - France has set up a financial intelligence unit, the unit for Treatment of Intelligence and Action Against Clandestine Financial Networks Unit (TRACFIN), which is a member of the Egmont Group.